 “Polecat is cozy!
 I’m pretty lonely down here, where’s my other leg?”
 Clandestiny squeaked.
 Barbelossa inverted in the pool, inserting the closing fins of its forked tail into the other leg slot.
-Its head shifted into rounded toes like a boot.
-Its jointed barbels danced their way up its back, weaving in and out of slots along its vanishing dorsal fin.
-They tightened, turning into the spitting image of high laces.
+Its head shifted into rounded toes like a boot as jointed barbels danced their way up its back, weaving in and out of slots along its vanishing dorsal fin.
+They tightened, becoming the spitting image of high laces.

 “Barbelossa is cozy!”
 Twarly said gruffly, but he offered nothing beyond that.
 The heartbox still hovered and spun.
 None of the limbs would function unless all five were in place.
 It required cooperation.
 The centerpieces of that great fairy technology had been designed that way from the beginning; no rogue fairy could control such power on their own.
 None could use the magical amplification of a heartbox without four other assenting parties.

 “I guess it’s my turn,” Chaxium said to herself.
-She climbed the back of Snakewaist’s throat and settled into her pilot’s seat.
-She twisted two green stems on the panel around each other to initiate docking.
+She climbed the back of Snakewaist’s throat and settled into her pilot’s seat, then twisted two green stems on the panel around each other to initiate docking.
 “Snakewaist is mine.
 It’s not theirs.
 There’s none of them left in her.
 I’m comfortable here.
 I won’t see what they saw.
 I’ll stop it.
 I’ll stop Wallup and I won’t hesitate for one mounted cross-section of a second.”
-Snakewaist sprung upward and inserted its tail into the left arm slot.
+Snakewaist sprang up and inserted its tail into the left arm slot.
 Its limbs folded away as its serpentine form coiled and bent into the shape of an arm.
-Its fangs extended to form two giant sharp fingers while its lower jaw folded into a broad third.
+Fangs extended to form two giant sharp fingers while its lower jaw folded into a broad third.
 “Snakewaist is cozy!”

 Heavenly Lovers dropped out of the air.
 Twarly and Clandestiny engaged the legs, landing them on the mossy ridge.
 A moment later they leapt down the waterfall, tilting the heads of their ferriers so they would slide along the stone.
-Leafshroud used its tendrils to stabilize their angle as they slid.
+Leafshroud’s tendrils stabilized their angle as they slid.
 Chaxium extended Snakewaist’s fang fingers.
-The tips of them glistened with magical sharpness, and with venomized drops of the spell installed in the heartbox.
+The tips glistened with magical sharpness, and with venomized drops of the spell installed in the heartbox.
 Those drops were very dark, nearly black… strange.
 She remembered Whispering Lies as purple, but perhaps the spell’s truth recalibration had altered its color.

 She lost her focus when their great machine leapt off the end of the fall and stepped foot on the surface of the river.
 Polecat folded up like the leg of a flamingo.
 Leafshroud and Snakewaist extended straight out to keep balance.
-One of Barbelossa’s talents activated.
-The fishy leg propelled them across the water’s surface, spraying water off to its sides as they leaned forward and sped down the river’s flow.
+One of Barbelossa’s talents activated, the fishy leg propelling them across the water’s surface, spraying water to each side as they leaned forward and sped down the river’s flow.
 Podcrown plotted out their course, a course that dotted the maps in each Ferrier a moment later.

 The fairanquin bent its knee and increased speed.
-They had more than a day’s journey before they reached the city and the tower at its center.
-There was a stop they had to make first.
+They had more than a day’s journey before they reached the city and the tower at its center, and there was a stop they had to make first.
 Chaxium looked at it on the map: a cluster of wheeled homes and picnic tables.
 A warm-up encounter with the bumblers before they faced the worst of them.

 Friend and Fairanquin

-“Remember to hug the tree line,” Drupe reminded them over the coms as they came to the clearing.
+“Remember to hug the tree line,” Drupe reminded them over the comms as they came to the clearing.
 Chaxium and Maribu lifted the Fairanquin’s arms, allowing themselves a better view over the bushes.
-It was a bumbler picnic and campsite flanked by motorhomes of various sizes and gaudiness.
+It was a bumbler picnic and campsite flanked by motor homes of various sizes and gaudiness.
 The paper maps on the fairies’ consoles flipped over, showing a much smaller rendering of just the clearing.
-Drupe marked their target: the vehicle with the miniscule American flag flying from the corner of its hood.
+Drupe marked their target: the vehicle with the minuscule American flag flying from the corner of its hood.

 “That’s our target?”
-Clandestiny asked just as its door flew open.
-The vehicle belched out four bumblers: two adults and two children.
+Clandestiny asked just as its door flew open and belched out four bumblers: two adults and two children.
 They all wore shorts.
 The father carried a platter of smoking sausages.
 Corners of melting cheese slices draped over the side.
 He marched their feast over to one of the tables and set it down.
 “Monsters inside and out,” she said with a shudder.
 “What are we to do with these things?”

 There were times, after her caretakers had transformed in shame, Chaxium couldn’t bear to look her fellow Beezgalore fairies in the eye.
 Those were the days she spent alone in Snakewaist, the most use she ever got out of the ferrier, roaming around the park or slithering along the riverbed.
 She stayed away from Fairnet and instead picked through the viscera of the human internet.
 It was easier to find raw emotion there, to vent into a space that was already ruined by the emissions of creatures far worse than her.

 Bumbler data had no privacy from fairies, as the whimsical sprites had always moved freely through both nature and human poetry.
-Chaxium didn’t think anything of it when she plundered their electric diaries for rage and sadness like her own.
-She had found the words of Ladyspiller.
+Chaxium didn’t think anything of it when she plundered their electric diaries for rage and sadness like her own and found the words of Ladyspiller in the process.
 It was a post about being cast out by her parents for something as trivial as preferring the softer lips of other women.
 Chaxium had not been cast out; her caretakers had cast themselves out, flung themselves from civilization and into blissful idiotic denial, and left her behind.
 Still, the young fairy felt a connection to this giant sad girl who had no idea there was a tiny magical being nodding along with her digital rants, daydreaming about swimming in one of her tears.